geerlingguy/pico-w-garage-door-sensor/README.md

 root@docker-desktop:/config#
 ```

-This drops you into the container inside the `config` directory, which is shared from the `config` directory in this repository.
+This drops you into the container inside the `config` directory, which is shared from this repository.

 TODO.